Knowledge of your student’s resources on campus is one strategic way you can support them in a successful college experience.

 - Notice of Investigation — Federal law requires that both parties be given a copy of the notice of investigation.
 This notice needs to provide enough specific information about the details of the allegation so that the accused student is able to appropriately respond to the allegations.

 - Reviewing the Evidence — Each of the parties is allowed to review all of the information which may be considered as part of the Title IX investigation.
 The specifics of how this review process happens will vary considerably by institution, but this is something a student can ask about at the beginning of the process.

 - Final Investigative Report — At the end of the investigation, most institutions are required to provide both parties with a copy of the investigative report.
 Again, the details and requirements of what is included in the report will be different from one school to the next, but this is something else that a student can ask about early on in the process.

 Along with knowing about the freedom provided by who can fill this role, it’s also important to understand the two significant ways in which this role is limited in an investigation process.
 First, most schools will limit students to only having one advisor present during interviews and meetings.
-This limitation means there may be some hard choices for both you and your student to make if you’re in going through an investigation and it’s important to have those conversation up front and early on.
+This limitation means there may be some hard choices for both you and your student to make if you’re in going through an investigation and it’s important to have those conversations upfront and early on.
 Second, unlike a criminal process, the advisor does not represent the student or speak for them.
-The advisor’s in the process is primarily to support the student; their presence is their participation.
+The advisors in the process are primarily to support the student; their presence is their participation.